burger

 • Anaconda is a free and open-source distribution of the Python programming language.
 This distribution aims to simplify package management and deployment.

-• It is recommended to use conda which comes with a recent version of python and installs in the user space, so there is no conflict with the system python (like in a virtual environment, which always requires a system installation of the desired version).
+• It is recommended to use conda delivered with a recent version of python and which installs in the user space, so that there is no conflict with the python system (as in a virtual environment, which always requires a system installation of the desired version).

 • Refer to the official documentation.